Karnan (soundtrack): Reception

 Ashutosh Mohan of Film Companion South wrote "The songs in Karnan are not just a musical escape.
 Lyrics are melded to the music and they steep the listener in Karnan's world.
 Santhosh Narayanan uses minimal sounds to create a specific soundscape and the music mirrors this ambiguity by setting up a permanent dissonance in the background.
 It's an album that rewards close, repetitive listening."
-Behindwoods Review Board gave a 3 out of 5 rating to the music album and stated "Music that's rich and generous in quality to match the generosity of the epic character Karnan himself!"

 Controversy

-A controversy arose during the release of the first single "Kandaa Vara Sollunga" citing that Santhosh had plagiarised the tunes from the devotional song "Ange Idi Muzanguthu", performed by popular folk singer Thekkampatti S. Sunderrajan, whose version is a devotional song sung in praise of Ayyappan.
+A controversy arose during the release of the first single "Kandaa Vara Sollunga" citing that Santhosh had plagiarised the tunes from the devotional song "Ange Idi Muzanguthu", performed by popular folk singer Thekkampatti S. Sunderrajan, whose version is a devotional song sung in praise of Karuppasamy.
 However, Santhosh had credited the singer as well as its label (Ramji Audios), during the opening of the song.
 After the second single "Pandarathi Puranam" being released, a resident from Madurai filed a welfare petition against the makers claiming that the use of the term "Pandarathi" is labelled offensive to certain communities in the state.
 He also requested a ban on the release until the song is removed from the film and the court also sent legal notices to its producers.
 In the wake of its controversy, director Mari Selvaraj on 17 March 2021 announced that the song will be renamed as "Manjanathi Puranam", further adding that the new title will also release in music platforms.

 Track listing

+Background score

+The film further featured twenty one songs in the background score, that was released as a separate album on 14 May 2021.